Florida Gulf and Atlantic Railroad

 The FG&A began operation on June 1, 2019, after RailUSA acquired the line from CSX Transportation.
+The FG&A connects with CSX at Baldwin, Pensacola, and Attapulgus; with the AN Railway at Chattahoochee; and with the Bay Line Railroad at Cottondale.

 The Jacksonville-Pensacola line was the route of the Gulf Wind streamliner from 1949 to 1971.
 After two decades of freight-only service, passenger service resumed in 1993 when the route of Amtrak's Sunset Limited was extended beyond New Orleans to Orlando.
 Amtrak service was suspended in 2005 due to damage to track and trestles by Hurricane Katrina, and has never resumed east of New Orleans.

 Lines and history

 The 373 miles of the Florida Gulf & Atlantic Railroad comprise the main line between Baldwin and Pensacola.
 The main line is known as the Tallahassee Subdivision east of the Chattahoochee River and the P&A Subdivision west of the river.

 The Florida Gulf & Atlantic Railroad's Bainbridge Subdivision runs as a branch line between Tallahassee north to Attapulgus, Georgia.
 The system connects with CSX Transportation at each end of the line in Baldwin, Pensacola, and Attapulgus.
-CSX has trackage rights on the line but plans to use the line only if their lines to the north are impassable.
+CSX has trackage rights on the FG&A, but plans to use them only if their lines to the north are impassable.

 Tallahassee Subdivision

-The Tallahassee Subdivision of the main line dates back to the mid-1800s.
-It was first built as the Florida, Atlantic and Gulf Central Railroad from Lake City to Jacksonville in 1857.
+The Tallahassee Subdivision of the main line was first built as the Florida, Atlantic and Gulf Central Railroad from Lake City to Jacksonville in 1857.
 The Pensacola and Georgia Railroad built the line between Quincy and Lake City which was completed by 1863.
-The line would then be extended east to Chattahoochee to connect with the Pensacola and Atlantic Railroad.
+The line was then extended west to Chattahoochee to connect with the newly built Pensacola and Atlantic Railroad.

 In 1882, the lines were acquired by Sir Edward Reed, and were renamed together as the Florida Central and Western Railroad.
 Two years later, Reed brought the Florida Central and Western and several other Florida railroads he had purchased under the umbrella of what was named the Florida Railway and Navigation Company, which, in 1888, was renamed the Florida Central and Peninsular Railroad (FC&P).
 In 1900, a year after purchasing the majority of FC&P stock, the newly organized Seaboard Air Line Railway (a predecessor of CSX Transportation) leased the FC&P and, in 1903, acquired it outright.
 CSX previously operated this segment as their Tallahassee Subdivision.
 The line has a centralized traffic control signal system between Tallahassee and Baldwin.